What led Google to abandon Google Glass

 Furthermore, the lack of practical applications and limited functionality also contributed to its failure.

-Although it was marketed as an all-in-one device that could serve multiple purposes such as browsing and messaging, users found it difficult to use it for extended periods.
+Although it was marketed as a complete device that could serve multiple purposes such as navigation and messaging, users found it difficult to use for long periods.

-Overall, while Google Glass represented an exciting concept in wearable technology at the time of its release, a number of factors eventually led to its discontinuation.
+Overall, while Google Glass represented an exciting concept in wearable technology at the time of its release, several factors ultimately led to its discontinuation.

 Problems with Google Glass: How do they compare to other technological advances?